 G Minor scale for guitar.

-The G Minor is a seven-note scale, also called natural G Minor.
+The G Minor is a seven-note scale, also called Natural G Minor.
 Colored circles mark the tones in the diagram, with darker color highlighting the root notes.
 The root notes are always G tones.
 In the two-octave pattern, the first root note is on the 6th string, 3rd fret.

-The scale displayed with its numeric formula, intervals and scale degrees.
+The scale displayed with its numeric formula, notes, intervals and scale degrees.

-The G Minor scale consist of seven notes.
+The G Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 2 - 2 - 1 - 2 - 2 from the first note to the next octave.

 The G Minor is relative to Bb Major.
 Both scales include the same notes but their tonal center differ.